This article is part of the Infographics series.

 When do you read the Bible?
 How often?
 What portions of Scripture do you tend to gravitate toward, and are there particular extra-biblical resources you use alongside your Bible to help you process and study it?

-We recently surveyed over 6,000 people to learn about Bible study habits.
+We surveyed over 6,000 people to learn about Bible study habits.
 In some cases, the results were quite convicting.
 See what we learned in the infographic below.

 Dig into God's Word